basiljung/basiljung.github.io/README.md

 ## About the Project

-A small football (soccer) updates application that displays the results from the top 5 European leagues.
+A small football updates app that displays the results from the top 5 european leagues,

 - Premier League
 - Serie A